-"I saw so much injustice that it made me mad, and I left his army to help those who were fighting against
+"I saw so much injustice that it made me mad, and I left his army to help those who were fighting against the revolution," he said.

 At 18 years old, Martinez was among the exiled Cubans who were trained and armed by the U.S. Central Intelligence Agency and invaded Cuba's Bay of Pigs to try and bring down the government.

 More than 1,000 people, including Martinez, were jailed for two years in Cuba until they were ransomed and released, he said.

 Martinez cannot return to the island but he continues to fight for a free Cuba, he said.